beavelar/Shuffle/README.md

 # Shuffle
-This repository contains code for a Discord bot that displays a random song daily or upon request.
+This repository contains code for a Discord bot that displays a random or popular song daily or upon request.

 The goal of the bot is to provide a random song at the ease of the user.